 My child seems to have two left feet.
 What should I do?

 I would inform the coaches and ask them to position your child at left striker or left fullback.

 How does this league operate?

 SYSA is a volunteer run organization.
 Over three hundred parents volunteer their time as coaches each season and hundreds more volunteer time to help with individual teams (team banners, TSL’s, team managers, etc.) or the overall organization (BOD, officers, fields, etc.).
-The Board of Directors, consisting of seven elected individuals, set the direction for the club.
+The Board of Directors, consisting of five elected individuals, set the direction for the club.
 The thirty or so Club Officers run the day-to-day operations of the Club.
 Additional volunteers are always needed and greatly appreciated.
 Please contact the Club President or Vice President if you would like to see how you could help out.

 I don’t like the way that the coach treats the kids.

 If you believe that the coach is mistreating the children, uses vulgar language or belittles the kids, this should be brought to the attention of the Club Administrator.

 How can I know if a practice (or a game) has been cancelled due to bad weather?

 If there is inclement weather, or if there has been heavy rains in the past 48 hours, call the SYSA hotline (703-729-8728) after 4:00 pm on the day of the practice (or 7:30 am on game day).
 If the fields have been closed, the practice has been cancelled.
 If the fields have not been closed, assume that the practice will be held, unless otherwise notified by your coach.
 Be aware that fields are sometimes closed due to standing water from rain on the day before.

 The children have chosen the team name of “Cheetahs”, but I think that the team dynamic naturally lends itself to the name “Gazelles”.
 What can I do to get the team name changed?